Welcome to our very first blog income report! We started a new blog last month and will share our income progress.

 Our Facebook presents is pretty stagnant right now.
-We have not put any focus on devolving this social media besides creating our profile.
+This is because we have not focused on devolving this social media besides creating our profile.

-Our email list has grown to 20 subscribers in the month of August.
+Our email list has grown to 20 subscribers in August.
 That’s a growth of 14 subscribers from July.
 Most of our subscribers have come from our blog launch in August.

 Throughout the month, we sent a total of 14 emails.
 Those emails had an open rate of 53%.
 Out of that 53%, the click-through rate was 33%.

 At this point, it’s been 18 since the start of our blog.
-Within those 18 days, we have published 11 blog posts and have received a total of 800 page views.
+Within those 18 days, we have published 11 blog posts and have received 800 page views.

 Our page views consist of 136 different users and 226 sessions.
-That tells me that some of those users have come back for multiple sessions.
+That tells me that some of those users have returned for multiple sessions.
 The average session duration is about 3 minutes.

 So, when someone is on one of our pages or reading one of our articles, they’re staying on a specific page for about three minutes.
 The bounce rate is at 22%.
 Our traffic has come from direct organic email, referrals, social media.

-Direct traffic means people going up to the search bar and typing, BloggingMoneyLife.com, in another word, going to our website “directly”.
+Direct traffic means people going up to the search bar and typing, BloggingMoneyLife.com, in other words, going to our website “directly.”

 Organic traffic is the people who found us through a Google search.
 That’s at 20.

-Email traffic, come from the email lists that I was mentioned earlier.
+Email traffic comes from the email lists that I was mentioned earlier.
 Our email list has driven 20 views to our website.

 Referral traffic is our backlinks from other websites to ours.
 We show to have 6 views from referrals.
 Those are probably coming from Miss Millennia Magazine.
-That’s another blog ran by Jas’s.
+That’s another blog run by Jas’s.